Separation for dot-depth two: Preliminaries

 In the paper, we shall not work with covering directly.
-Instead, we use a framework introduced in~\cite{pzcovering2}, which is designed to formulate and handle these problems.
-We recall it in Section~\ref{sec:covers}.
+Instead, we use a framework introduced in~\cite{pzcovering2}, which is designed to formulate and handle these problems in a more convenient manner.
+We recall this framework in Section~\ref{sec:covers}.